cudmore/pie-analysis/video-player/readme.md

 ## Install on macOS

-This install recipe assumes you have Python 3.7, pip, virtualenv, and git installed on your computer.
+This install recipe assumes you have Python 3.7, pip, virtualenv, homebrew, and git installed on your computer.
 If you do not have these things or have no idea what we are talking about, then please see the [Step-By-Step-Install](#advanced_install) section below.

  1. Clone repository